LeoRincon/Heros-APP/README.md

 - run the tests: _`npm test`_ or _`yarn test`_
 - link to deployed project:

+## Testing

+The tests carried out were integration into components, calls and structure

-### This project is the final result of the ReactJS course taught by Fernando Herrera
+## This project is the final result of the ReactJS course taught by Fernando Herrera